-Need for self support: Adolescents happen to develop a desire to become independence of their parents.
-Now they want to be economically self supporting.
-Therefore vocational planning comes to the fore front in their minds.
-In some adolescents vocational aims dominate almost their every thought and action.
+Need for self-support: Adolescents happen to develop a desire to become independence of their parents.
+Now they want to be economically self-supporting.
+Therefore, vocational planning comes to the fore front in their minds.
+In some adolescents, vocational aims dominate almost their every thought and action.
 Uncertainty about getting jobs worries them.
-In some cases it develops a persistent emotional tension.
+In some cases, it develops a persistent emotional tension.
 Some of their emotional problems grow out of their inability to clearly see their vocational goals.
-In big cities adolescents constantly see growing competitions in the fields employment.
+In big cities, adolescents constantly see growing competitions in the field employment.
 They feel frustrated and react to this situation emotionally.
 Some adolescents develop worries anxieties and other emotional problems which may affect their academic programmes and social adjustment.

-2.11.2 Educational implication of the period of adolescence
+3.6.2 Educational implications of the period of adolescence